easygenerator-cn/simple/README.md

 Simple course
 ======

-A course style like setup.
+A China variant of course style like setup.